murdock-aubry/n-dimensional-scalar/README.md

 - ``scalar-n.f90`` Fortran file which contains the main routines used in the algorithm for the general $n$ dimensional case.

-- ``experiment-i.f90``: Testing the the algorithm against the lower dimensional code, assuring accuracy.
+- ``experiment-i.f90``: Testing the algorithm against the lower dimensional code, assuring accuracy.

 - ``odesolve-n.tex``: A brute force ODE solver for $n$ dimensional equations used as a step in this algorithm.